FScholsen/flist-ui/README.md

   npm run build:types
   ```

-  Then, it will execute `tsc` on each packages, using the `tsconfig.types.json` per-package configuration.
+  This will execute `tsc` on each packages, using the `tsconfig.types.json` per-package configuration.
-  This will create per-package `./dist/*.d.ts` type declaration files for each package.
+  This will create a per-package `./dist/*.d.ts` type declaration files for each package.

   Note:

   As an alternative, you could use `npx lerna run build`, which will run `npm run build` in each package under `/packages`.
   To use this solution, you have to add a `"build"` script in each `package.json` file of packages you want to build.
-  You have to add build dependencies (e.g. Rollup, Babel, snowpack, ...) to each package and add a config for each of them as well.
+  You can add build dependencies (e.g. Rollup, Babel, snowpack, ...) to each package and add a config for each of them as well (instead of using the monorepo config).
   This way, you can have a different way of building for each component.

 <!-- Add Prettier and ESLint -->